windingwind/zotero-plugin-template/README.md

     - Wait for codespace to load.

     </details>
-4. Enter the repo folder;
+3. Enter the repo folder;

+### 2 Config template settings and enviroment

-5. Modify the settings in `./package.json`, including:
+1. Modify the settings in `./package.json`, including:

     ```json5
     {